cython/cython/src/tutorial/profiling_tutorial.rst

 table contains the real valuable information.
 You might want to check the python `profiling documentation <http://docs.python.org/library/profile.html>`_ for the nitty gritty details.
-The most important columns here are totime (total time spend in this function **not** counting functions that were called by this function) and cumtime (total time spend in this function **also** counting the functions called by this function).
-Looking at the tottime column, we see that approximately half the time is spend in approx_pi and the other half is spend in recip_square.
-Also half a second is spend in range ... of course we should have used xrange for such a big iteration.
+The most important columns here are totime (total time spent in this function **not** counting functions that were called by this function) and cumtime (total time spent in this function **also** counting the functions called by this function).
+Looking at the tottime column, we see that approximately half the time is spent in approx_pi and the other half is spent in recip_square.
+Also half a second is spent in range ... of course we should have used xrange for such a big iteration.
 And in fact, just changing range to xrange makes the code run in 5.8 seconds.